Skip to content

 $ # Go to https://guava-dev.gridspace.com/debug-webrtc and call the agent.

-In this example, using just a few lines of Python, we will call a potential customer for a real estate company and answer their questions by referencing a knowledge base.
-We will start with a new python file named insurance_example.py.
+In this example, we will call a potential customer for a fictional real estate company and answer their questions by referencing a knowledge base.

 class InsuranceCallController(guava.CallController):